david-drew/OpenVINO-Samples/README.md

 * **mapping files:** Optional.
 These provide maps of layer IO from the original model.
 More hints for the Inference Engine.

 In addition, code samples and applications are provided to help you get up and running with the toolkit:
-* [**Code Samples**](https://docs.openvinotoolkit.org/latest/_docs_IE_DG_Samples_Overview.html) - Small console applications that show you how to:
+* [**Samples**](https://docs.openvinotoolkit.org/latest/_docs_IE_DG_Samples_Overview.html) - Code samples are small console applications that show you how to:
     * Utilize specific OpenVINO capabilities in an application
     * Help developers perform specific tasks, such as loading a model, running inference, querying specific device capabilities, and more.
-* [**Demo Applications**](https://docs.openvinotoolkit.org/latest/_demos_README.html) - Console applications that provide robust application templates to help you implement specific deep learning scenarios.
+* [**Demos**](https://docs.openvinotoolkit.org/latest/_demos_README.html) - Demos are console applications that provide robust application templates to help you implement specific deep learning scenarios.
 These applications involve increasingly complex processing pipelines that gather analysis data from several models that run inference simultaneously, such as detecting a person in a video stream along with detecting the person's physical attributes, such as age, gender, and emotional state.

 ## <a name="openvino-installation"></a>Intel® Distribution of OpenVINO™ Toolkit Directory Structure
 By default, the installation directory is `/opt/intel/openvino`, but the installation gave you the option to use the directory of your choice.
 If you installed the Intel® Distribution of OpenVINO™ toolkit to a directory other than the default, replace `/opt/intel` with the directory in which you installed the software.